 - component The component to be changed - content The new content of the component [in the composition unit defined for this addition]

-class tc\toolbox.process\metallurgy.equilibrium.AdiabaticEquilibriumCalculation
+class tc\toolbox.process\metallurgy.equilibrium.EquilibriumCalculation

-An adiabatic Process Metallurgy equilibrium calculation.
+A Process Metallurgy equilibrium calculation.
 Such calculations can for example be used to determine the global equilibrium state of a process.

-AdiabaticEquilibriumCalculation(back)
+EquilibriumCalculation(back)